 What Does Pet Insurance Not Cover?

 Currently, no pet insurance company offers coverage for pre-existing conditions or an illness that existed before enrollment.
 In addition, anything that occurs during the waiting period before the beginning of coverage will also not be covered.
-Most companies have a 14-day waiting period after enrollment, but this can vary so it’s important to check with each company.
+Most companies have a 14-day waiting period after enrollment, which can vary, so it’s essential to check with each company.

 Outside of preexisting conditions and anything that falls within the waiting period for coverage, here’s a list of other expenses that do not fall within the scope of pet insurance coverage:

-Pet insurance is a growing industry that can be very helpful when unforeseen circumstances come about.
-There are plenty of different pet insurance providers out there and the costs will vary greatly depending on many different factors.
+Pet insurance is a growing industry that can be very helpful when unforeseen circumstances arise.
+Several pet insurance companies operate in the United States, and the costs vary greatly depending on many factors.
 If you’re ready to get a policy started or are curious to learn more, be sure to shop around for the best rates.

 Featured Image Credit: Rawpixel.com, Shutterstock